GiacomoDR25/OpenIMUs/README.md

 # OpenIMUs
 Funcional calibration method for using in OpenSim

-...functions and instructions updating in progress... available soon!
+...data example, functions and instructions updating in progress... available soon!